kaapstorm/rampele-stilton/rampele-stilton.rst

 front of our own president, who was watching the game with an old friend of his whom my father did not recognise, and they were flanked by two bodyguards.
 My father was so impressed with himself that here he was, sitting just in front of his president.
-He was wracking his brain to think of something to say to introduce himself.
+He was racking his brain to think of something to say to introduce himself.
 He was listening to every word the president and his friend were saying to each other.
 There were not discussing politics.
 They were talking about their old school